 This contraption will save you loads of time when gluing up corners.
-Click here to learn how it works and how to build it.
+Here’s how it works and how to build it.

 Mustard Bottle for Glue

-I no longer put up with the messy “over-designed” carpenter's glue dispensers.
-Instead, I use old mustard bottles; they don't clog and they easily reseal between uses. — Richard Painter
+Don’t put up with the messy “over-designed” carpenter’s glue dispensers.
+Instead, use old mustard bottles.
+They don’t clog and they easily reseal between uses.

 Mix Epoxy With a Can

-If you're in need an easy to make disposable funnel, we have the perfect solution for you.
+If you’re in need of an easy to make, disposable funnel, we have the perfect solution for you.
 Simply cut off the handle from a gallon water (or milk) jug, and use this to serve as a disposable funnel.
-This funnel will help you to drain anything from your left over wood glue to the old oil in your leaf blower.
+This funnel will help you to drain anything from your leftover wood glue to the old oil in your snow blower.

 Edge-Gluing Made Easy